honmanyau/games/reactris/README.md

 ### Playing Field

-The visible playing field is 10 x 20 (width x height) and 2 extra rows are used as buffering for the next tetromino.
-The data is stored as an array of 22 arrays, where each of the child array, with a length of 10, contains a value that indicates whether it's empty or occupied by part of one of the seven tetrominos.
+The visible playing field is 10 x 20 (width x height) ~~and 2 extra rows are used as buffering for the next tetromino~~.
+The data is stored as an array of 20 arrays, where each of the child array, with a length of 10, contains a value that indicates whether it's empty or occupied by part of one of the seven tetrominos.